spulido99/SSA/README.md

 ### Generate the binary matrix input file

-Mutual exclusivity tool run using a genomic alteration matrix that is Zero is a gene is not altered in a sample and One if the gene is altered in that sample.
+Mutual exclusivity tools run using a genomic alteration matrix that is Zero if a gene is not altered in a sample and One if the gene is altered in that sample.
 Alterations can represent anything: single nucleotide mutations, INDELS, deletions, amplifications, methilation, etc.

 ```
 java -jar SSA.jar ME_input -m <maf file> -e cnv_peaks=<file>,exp=<file>,cnv_thresholds=<file>